 In cooperation with the CEA Custom Programs and University Relations Teams, Radka works on developing program proposals.
 She is responsible for the planning, implementing, and coordinating of Prague Custom Programs.
 During the pre-arrival planning phase, Radka serves as a main onsite contact for universities and is responsible for aligning of the cultural activities and the student experience with the university's academic part of the program.

 Radka is also responsible for Prague Housing agenda.
 This includes development of the Prague housing portfolio for Semester and Summer programs as well as Custom Programs and coordinating all housing details and issues with housing providers during the planning process, but also once students are onsite.
 Radka also serves as a main Housing contact and support for students during the whole program.

 Radka likes to spend her free time with her family by travelling, hiking, cycling or at her cabin.
 When time allows, Radka also loves cultural events, going to cinemas, theaters, and art exhibitions.

-As Internship Program Manager, Martin maintains a network of host sites where CEA students can complete internships.
+As Senior Program Manager, Martin develops and maintains a network of host sites where CEA students can complete internships.
 He counsels students before the program begins to best match interns and placements.
-He also provides support and guidance to internship students onsite.
+He also provides mentoring and guidance to internship students onsite.
 In cooperation with CEA global staff, he contributes to the development of the CEA Internship Program.